openshift/library/README.md

     $ pip install -r requirements.txt

-### Command Line Options

-    usage: import_content.py [-h]

-    Build OpenShift template and image-stream library

-    optional arguments:
-      -h, --help       show this help message and exit

 ### Running the Script

+    $ make import

+## Verifying Your Updates

-    $ python import_content.py
+    $ make verify

+The `make verify` command runs the following checks:
+ - verifies YAML syntax
+ - verifies the Python script *(using pylint)*
+ - verifies that make import has been run

 ## Contributing

 ### Adding Your Template or ImageStream

-- Fork the https://github.com/openshift/library on github
+- Fork the [openshift/library](https://github.com/openshift/library) repository on github
 - Add your template or image stream to the **community.yaml** file in the top level of this project
-- Run the **import_content.py** script and make sure that your template(s) and/or image-stream(s) are processed and written to the correct directory under the **community** folder and that no errors have occurred.
+- Run the `make import` command and make sure that your template(s) and/or image-stream(s) are processed and written to the correct directory under the **community** folder and that no errors have occurred.
+- Run the `make verify` command and ensure that no errors occur
-- Commit your changes to your fork of the github repo
+- Commit and push your changes to your fork of the github repository
+  - Make sure to commit any changes in the **community** folder
-- Create a pull request against the https://github.com/openshift/library upstream repository
+- Create a pull request against the [openshift/library](https://github.com/openshift/library) upstream repository

 That's it!
 Your pull request will be reviewed by a member of the OpenShift Team and merged if everything looks good.